A2Amir/Recommendation-Systems/README.md

 ***

-## 1. MovieTweetings data
+## MovieTweetings data

-If you would like additional information about the MovieTweetings data, you can find more information at the links provided here:
+throughout this repo I used the Movie Tweetings data, If you would like additional information about the MovieTweetings data, you can find more information at the links provided here:

 * [Getting to Know The Data](https://github.com/A2Amir/Recommendation-Systems/blob/main/1.Introduction%20to%20the%20Recommendation%20Data.ipynb)
 * [The MovieTweetings white paper. ](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf)
 * [A Github account set up for MovieTweetings ](http://crowdrec2013.noahlab.com.hk/papers/crowdrec2013_Dooms.pdf)
 * [A slide deck by Simon Doom about MovieTweetings. ](https://www.slideshare.net/simondooms/movie-tweetings-a-movie-rating-dataset-collected-from-twitter)